Aztec use of entheogens: History

-There are many pieces of archaeological evidence in reference to the use of entheogens early in the history of Mesoamerica.
-Olmec burial sites with remains of the Bufo toad (Bufo marinus), Maya mushroom effigies, and Spanish writings all point to a heavy involvement with psychoactive substances in the Aztec lifestyle.
+There is substantial archaeological evidence for the use of entheogens in early Mesoamerica.
+Olmec burial sites with remains of the cane toad (Bufo marinus), Maya mushroom effigies, and Spanish writings all point to a heavy involvement with psychoactive substances in the Aztec lifestyle.

 The Florentine codex contains multiple references to the use of psychoactive plants among the Aztecs.
-The 11th book of the series contains identifications of five plant entheogens.
-R. Gordon Wasson, Richard Evans Schultes, and Albert Hofmann have suggested that the statue of Xochipilli, the Aztec 'Prince of Flowers,' contains effigies of a number of plant based entheogens.
+The 11th book of the series identifies five plant entheogens.
+R. Gordon Wasson, Richard Evans Schultes, and Albert Hofmann have suggested that the statue of Xochipilli, the Aztec 'Prince of Flowers,' contains effigies of several plant-based entheogens.

 Folio 90r of the Codex Magliabechiano, depiction of Psilocybin Mushroom usage in the bottom right, with the user being visited by a spirit of some kind.

-The plants were primarily used by the priests, or tlamacazqui, other nobility, and visiting dignitaries.
-They would use them for divination much as the indigenous groups of central Mexico do today.
-The priests would also ingest the entheogens to engage in prophecy, interpret visions, and heal.
+The plants were primarily used by the tlamacazqueh (priests; singular, tlamacazqui), other nobility, and visiting dignitaries.
+They would use them for divination much as the indigenous groups of Central Mexico do today.
+The tlamacazqueh would also ingest the entheogens to engage in prophecy, interpret visions, and heal.

 Entheogens

 Ololiuqui and Tlitliltzin

-Ololiuqui (Coatl xoxouhqui) was identified as Rivea corymbosa in 1941 by Richard Evans Schultes.
-The name Ololiuqui refers to the brown seeds of the Rivea corymbosa (Morning Glory) plant.
+Ololiuqui (Coatl xoxouhqui, Christmasvine, snakeplant) was identified as Ipomoea corymbosa in 1941 by Richard Evans Schultes.
+The name Ololiuqui refers to the brown seeds of the I. corymbosa plant.

 Tlitliltzin was identified later as being Ipomoea violacea by R. Gordon Wasson.
-This variation contains black seeds and usually has bluish hued flowers.
+This variety has black seeds and typically has bluish flowers.

 The seeds of these plants contain the psychoactive lysergamides ergine (lysergic acid amide; LSA) and isoergine (isolysergic acid amide; iso-LSA), which are closely structurally related to lysergic acid diethylamide (LSD).
 The preparation of the seeds involved grinding them on a metate, then filtering them with water to extract the alkaloids.
-The resulting brew was then drunk to bring forth visions.
+The resulting brew was then consumed to elicit visions.

-The Florentine Codex Book 11 describes the Ololiuqui intoxication:
+The Florentine Codex, 11 describes ololiuqui intoxication:

 It makes one besotted; it deranges one, troubles one, maddens one, makes one possessed.
 He who eats it, who drinks it, sees many things which greatly terrify him.
 He is really frightened [by the] poisonous serpent which he sees for that reason.

-The morning glory was also utilized in healing rituals by the ticitl.
-The ticitl would often take ololiuqui to determine the cause of diseases and illness.
-It was also used as an anesthetic to ease pain by creating a paste from the seeds and tobacco leaf, then rubbing it on the affected body part.
+Ololiuqui was also utilized in healing rituals by the ticitl, or healer.
+The ticitl would often take ololiuqui to determine the cause of a disease.
+It was also used as an anesthetic to relieve pain by preparing a paste from the seeds and tobacco leaves, then rubbing it on the affected body part.